 We the world's ministers of the environment, believe that every one of us should be able to live in a clean environment.
-Any threat to our environment is a threat to our health, our society, our ecosystems, our economy, our security, our well-being and our very survival.
+Any threat to our environment is a threat to our health, our society, our ecosystems, our economy, our security, our wellbeing and our very survival.
 That threat is already upon us: pollution is cutting short the lives of millions of people every year.

-We gather at the third session of the United Nations Environment Assembly to work towards a pollution-free planet, with political, scientific, private sector, and civil society leaders.
-We believe it is imperative that we alert people everywhere to the following.
+We gathered at the third session of the United Nations Environment Assembly to work towards a pollution-free planet, with political, scientific, private sector, and civil society leaders.